-approving specific compensation for the executive officers determining the form and amount of that compensation aligning executive compensation with shareholders' interests company positively into cons nd, at the beginning of each year the Compensation Committee works with the CEO to set performance goals and benchmarks for individual executive performance that we expect will influence shareholder value.
-At the end of each year, the Compensation Committee, taking dideration the CEO's recommendations for his direct reports, determines and approves specification amounts for our executive officers.
-With res pect to the CEO, the Compensation Committee annually: reviews and approves objectives evaluates the CEO's performance against those objectives and the Company's overall performance determines the CEO's compensation level based on that evaluation propriate, members of the Compensation Committee engage with shareholders and other ders to seek input on executive compensation matters.
+- approving specific compensation for the executive officers - determining the form and amount of that compensation - aligning executive compensation with shareholders' interests

+To that end, at the beginning of each year the Compensation Committee works with the CEO to set company performance goals and benchmarks for individual executive performance that we expect will positively influence shareholder value.
+At the end of each year, the Compensation Committee, taking into consideration the CEO's recommendations for his direct reports, determines and approves specific compensation amounts for our executive officers.

+With respect to the CEO, the Compensation Committee annually:

+- reviews and approves objectives - evaluates the CEO's performance against those objectives and the Company's overall performance - determines the CEO's compensation level based on that evaluation

+When appropriate, members of the Compensation Committee engage with shareholders and other stakeholders to seek input on executive compensation matters.